VAssistpro/opulentts2/replit.md

 - Implemented 12-second slow animation cycles to minimize distraction
 - Enhanced backdrop blur to 25px with increased saturation for deeper glass effect
 - Added multi-layer pseudo-elements with soft radial highlights for authentic liquid appearance

+**Console Color Scheme and Full-Screen Enhancement (August 20, 2025):**
+- Updated console backlight to blue-purple-magenta radial gradient for sophisticated depth
+- Restored all borders and accent lines to gold for luxury aesthetic coordination
+- Applied blue-purple gradient to Book Now button matching console theme
+- Increased spacing between stats cards from gap-4 to gap-8 for better visual separation
+- Fitted console to full screen dimensions removing all padding constraints (h-screen, w-full)
+- Transformed console background from black to deep dark navy blue (#0a0f1a) throughout
+- Updated all panel backgrounds, shadows, and glass effects to use navy blue tones
+- Maintained liquid glass effects and gold border system with new navy foundation